Becky sees clients Tuesdays through Saturdays, and can see clients with Blue Cross Blue Shield and Cigna insurance as well as private pay.

 MA, University of St. Thomas (counseling psychology)

-PhD (in progress), Howard University (clinical psychology)
+PhD, Howard University (clinical psychology)